hashicorp/vault/website/source/docs/install/index.html.md

 Installing Vault is simple.
 There are two approaches to installing Vault: downloading a precompiled binary for your system, or installing from source.

-Downloading a precombiled binary is easiest, and we provide downloads over TLS along with SHA256 sums to verify the binary is what we say it is.
+Downloading a precompiled binary is easiest, and we provide downloads over TLS along with SHA256 sums to verify the binary is what we say it is.
 However, we use a 3rd party storage host, and some people feel that due to the importance of security with Vault, they'd rather compile it